 Carbon monoxide creates a deadly hazard within the home when appliances, furnaces, fireplaces, space heaters, or generators malfunction or lack proper ventilation.
 CO gas is an odourless gas produced by burning wood, natural gas, propane, gasoline or diesel.

 CO is absolutely deadly because breathing the gas inhibits your blood’s ability to deliver oxygen to organs and if this occurs for a prolonged period of time, it can result in brain damage or death.
-Fortunately, you can keep yourself safe through awareness, regular maintenance and the use of CO alarms.
+Fortunately, you can keep yourself safe through awareness, regular maintenance and the use of CO alarms to help prevent carbon monoxide poisoning at home.

 1. Use Generators Correctly